CalebSkinner1/MarchMadnessBracket/README.md

 ## Live Predictions.R
 I added this file in 2025 to actively predict the tournament teams as the season progresses.
 It works by updating Project Tidy.R and running the files in First Stage Boosting.R.
-In the future, I would like to bootstrap the estimates to find an appropriate confidence interval.
+I bootstrap the training data 500 times to produce more realistic probabilities of inclusion and final seed estimates.

 ## Final Report